andrewcourtice/harlem/docs/src/guide/core-concepts/getters.md

 # Getters

-If you have used Vuex before you will likely be familiar with the concept of a `getter`.
+If you have used Vue's [computed properties](https://vuejs.org/api/reactivity-core.html#computed) before you will likely be familiar with the workings of a `getter`.
 A `getter` is a computed store property that is automatically updated when state changes.

 Getters are particularly useful for joining different parts of state together or mapping data.
 In Harlem getters are always **readonly**.